 Add a ladder or stairs.
 A secure ladder or stairs gives your kids safe access in and out of the treehouse.
 To build a simple ladder, install a 4x4 post next to one of the original base posts, leaving about two feet of space in between.
 Use 2x4 planks as steps.
 Cut the desired amount and secure them to the posts using framing nails.
 Ideally, each step should be around 10 inches apart.

 Add a fresh coat of paint or stain.
 This step is optional, but it creates a nice finishing touch.
+It also helps preserve the wood, keep pests out, and keep splinters at bay.
 Have your kids help with this part by choosing the colors and applying the paint themselves (with parental supervision, of course).
 Or, for a more cohesive look, opt for a natural-looking stain to compliment your house’s siding and surrounding nature.